corrode/corrode.github.io/content/blog/ugly/index.md

 This returns an [iterator over the lines of a string](https://doc.rust-lang.org/std/primitive.str.html#method.lines).

-With that, we can simply iterate over each line:
+Knowing that, we can instead iterate over each line:

 ```rust
 for line in s.lines() {